julianser/hred-latent-piecewise/README.md

 ### Description
 This repository hosts the Latent Variable Hierarchical Recurrent Encoder-Decoder RNN model with Gaussian and piecewise constant latent variables for generative dialog modeling, as well as the HRED baseline model.
+These models were proposed in the paper "Piecewise Latent Variables for Neural Variational Text Processing" by Serban et al.

 ### Truncated BPTT